virochan999/Hospital-api/readme.md

 ### Doctors

 1. POST /doctors/register: Register a new doctor.
-2. GET /doctors/login: Log in and receive a JWT.
+2. POST /doctors/login: Log in and receive a JWT.

 ### Patients